exhi/xh-ubuntu/README.md

 [Hoist React](https://github.com/exhi/hoist-react/) apps can be deployed via Docker containers running Tomcat (for Hoist's Grails based back-end) and nginx (to serve compiled client JS/CSS and other assets).

+We maintain simple base container images are available for both of those [Tomcat](https://github.com/exhi/xh-tomcat/) and [nginx](https://github.com/exhi/xh-nginx/) containers.

-This repo contains a minimal utility image for use where we want to start a container and jump into a shell with fancy things like a text editor available for immedaite use.
+This repo is _not_ that, however.
+This builds a minimal utility image for use where we want to start a container and jump into a shell with fancy things like a text editor available for immediate use.

 This image is [available on Docker Hub](https://hub.docker.com/r/xhio/xh-ubuntu/).